Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 Search engines send visitors that are more likely to convert than any other traffic source.

-Social media channels like Facebook, Twitter and Instagram can send thousands of visitors to your site, but they are not reliable for creating customers.
+Social media channels like Facebook, Twitter and Instagram can send thousands of visitors to your site, but they are not always reliable for creating customers.

 Organic search is different.